-Unless otherwise specified, all notifications and reports required by this CIA may be made by electronic mail, overnight mail, hand delivery, or other means, provided that there is proof that such notification was received.
-Upon request by OIG, Apria may be required to provide OIG with an additional copy of each notification or report required by this CIA in OIG's requested format (electronic or paper).
+Unless otherwise specified, all notifications and reports required by this CIA shall be made by electronic mail, overnight mail, hand delivery, or other means, provided that there is proof such notification was received.
+Upon request by OIG, UHealth may be required to provide OIG with an electronic copy of each notification or report required by this CIA in addition to a paper copy.